lizzierunner/final-last-drop-runner/README.md

 This project is for educational and charitable purposes.
 See LICENSE for details.

 ## Credits
-Created by Lizzie Johnson.
+Created by Elizabeth(Lizzie) Johnson.
 Inspired by Charity: Water.